sayali0512/LAMP/docs/Deploy.md

 # Deploy Autoscaling LAMP Stack to Azure

-After following the steps in this this document you will have a new cluster with auto-scaling frontends, ready to host your LAMP applications at scale.
+After following the steps in this document, you will have a new cluster with auto-scaling frontends, ready to host your LAMP applications at scale.
 The filesystem behind it is mirrored for high availability and optionally backed up through Azure.